-Repetitive strain injury has been around since people first began repeating motions and carrying out manual labor.
+Repetitive strain injury (RSI) has been around since people first began repeating motions and carrying out manual labor.
 It refers to when repetitive actions causes pain in the tendons and muscles.

 Today, the main causes of RSI are manual labor, office work, and the use of modern technological devices.
 Examples include Blackberry thumb, iPod finger, PlayStation thumb, Rubik’s wrist or cuber’s thumb, stylus finger, raver’s wrist, and Emacs pinky.